Starkka15/re3-WebOS/README.md

 ### **CRITICAL - Game-Breaking:**
 1. **Animation System Crash** - Game crashes when trying to initialize character animations (~20 seconds after launch).
 This prevents gameplay from starting.
-2. **No 3D Rendering** - Black screen where 3D geometry should appear.
-Caused by shader compilation failures on Adreno 220 GPU (GLSL ES 1.00 limitations).
+2. **Basic 3D Rendering** - Caused by shader compilation failures on Adreno 220 GPU (GLSL ES 1.00 limitations).

 ### **Major Issues:**
 3. **No Audio** - Cutscenes and gameplay have no sound